DiamondLightSource/blueapi/docs/tutorials/run-plan-docs.md

 ![Show devices](show_devices.png)

-2. Submit a task using one of the available devices.
+2. Create a task using one of the available devices.

 Scroll back up to the 'Submit Task' endpoint (/api/v1/tasks).
 The default setting that should appear in the request body is the example of a 'count' task using detector 'x' and instrument session 'cm12345-1'.